energywebfoundation/ocn-node/README.md

 ## Dependencies

 The OCN Node is built with Kotlin, targeting the JVM.
-Either OpenJDK 8 or Docker can be used to build and run the node.
-If following the Local OCN tutorial below, it is only necessary to have Docker installed.
+[OpenJDK 8](https://openjdk.java.net/install/index.html) or higher is needed to build and run the project.
+Additionally, the node can be run in [Docker](https://docs.docker.com/install/) with the provided Dockerfile, however the build step takes place on the host rather than inside a container.

 ## Running a Local Open Charging Network

 Before running a node and connecting it to a local, test or prod environment, it is recommended to become acquainted with how the network operates first.
 The `docker-compose` file provided spins up a local environment with the OCN Registry and two OCN Nodes pre-configured.
 A [tutorial](./examples) has been provided to guide administrators and users of an OCN Node alike through various use case examples.
+To complete this tutorial it is necessary to install [Docker Compose](https://docs.docker.com/compose/install/) in addition to the above dependencies.

 ## Running a Node